-Dan Blustein joins the Department of Psychology and the Neuroscience Program as assistant professor.
-He has a Ph.D. in biology from Northeastern University, and comes to Rhodes after having served as a postdoctoral research fellow at the University of New Brunswick in Canada.
-His interdisciplinary research focuses on how people plan and make movements, with the ultimate goal of improving neuroprosthetic technologies and neurorehabilitation techniques.
-Dr. Blustein has previously taught introductory biology and neuroscience courses.
-He also works to use film and other media to communicate science to the general public, and to provide STEM educational experiences to historically underserved groups.
+Dr. Blustein is an assistant professor in the Department of Psychology and the Neuroscience Program, and the director of the Computational and Applied Neuroscience (CAN) Lab.
+His interdisciplinary research program uses computational and experimental tools to study how people plan and make movements.
+The CAN Lab’s ultimate goal is to improve patient outcomes by developing neuroprosthetic technologies and neurorehabilitation techniques.
+Dr. Blustein also works to use film and other media to communicate science to the general public, and to provide STEM educational experiences to historically underserved groups.

 Ph.D.
 Northeastern University